lakmal-ya/calcom-k8s/README.md

    ```

 4. **Create Calcom Deployment**:
-   - Create a Calcom Deployment manifest YAML file with the appropriate environment variables, specifying the PostgreSQL database URL and other configuration details.
+   - Create a Calcom Deployment manifest YAML file with the appropriate environment variables, specifying the PostgreSQL database URL and other configuration details.All the details on **calcom-configmap.yaml**

+> :information_source: **Additional Information**: change calcom-configmap file **NEXT_PUBLIC_WEBAPP_URL**

    - Use following commond to deploy the calcom
    ```
    kubectl apply -f calcom-configmap.yaml      -n calcom  #to deploy the Calcom application ConfigMap.